 (3) Varicella Virus in Hospice Patients. http://www.naha.org/articles/varicella_virus_in_hospice_patients.htm

-16 Ways to Naturally Improve Your Immune System by Loretta Lanphier, NP.
+(8) 16 Ways to Naturally Improve Your Immune System by Loretta Lanphier, NP.

 †Results may vary.
-Information and statements made are for education purposes and are not intended to replace the advice of your doctor.
+Information and statements made are for education purposes and are not intended to replace your doctor’s advice.
 Oasis Advanced Wellness/OAWHealth does not dispense medical advice, prescribe, or diagnose illness.
 The views and nutritional advice expressed by Oasis Advanced Wellness/OAWHealth are not intended to be a substitute for conventional medical service.
 If you have a severe medical condition or health concern, see your physician of choice.